dimagi/commcare-export/README.md

 The data in the 'commcare_users' table comes from the [List Mobile Workers API endpoint](https://confluence.dimagi.com/display/commcarepublic/List+Mobile+Workers).

-Specifying the --locations option will export an additional table named 'commcare_locations' containing the following columns:
+Specifying the --locations option or --with-organization option will export an additional table named 'commcare_locations' containing the following columns:

 Column                       | Type | Note
 ------                       | ---- | ----